-I LOVE teaching other people how to sing!
-I feel like singing is the most primal form of communication and because of life, “supposed to”s and the pressure to be whatever society has prescribed us to be, we lose that.
+I love teaching other people how to sing!
+I feel like singing is the most primal form of communication and because of life, all the "shoulds" that surround us, and the pressure to be whatever society has prescribed us to be, we lose that.
 Watching my students take away the excess that we all put into our singing and instead, facilitate and experience what our bodies naturally want to do is some of the most rewarding work I do.

 How do you describe your lessons?

 Hmmmm.
-I would say “work hard, play hard”!
-I love having fun in lessons and strongly believe that there is power in playing.
-This is where we can learn about ourselves, and our voices.
-That said, I grew up in a conservatory setting as a violinist, so that work ethic is definitely present in my lesson room.
+I would say “work hard, play hard!"
+I love having fun in lessons and I strongly believe that there is power in playing.
+This is where we can learn about ourselves and our voices.
+That said, I grew up in a conservatory setting as a violinist so that work ethic is definitely present in my lesson room.

 How do you practice?

 My philosophy on practicing is this: quality over quantity.
-I would rather have 15min of good, focused, intentioned practicing than an hour of distracted, throw away work.
-I myself begin my practice sessions with some sun salutations because I believe that our whole bodies are a part of singing and therefore have to warm up everything.
+I would rather have 15 minutes of good, focused, intentional practicing than an hour of distracted, throw-away work.
+I begin my own practice sessions with some sun salutations because I believe that our whole bodies are a part of singing and therefore we have to warm up everything.
 Then, I do vocalizes to get my voice technically where I want it.
-These change depending on the instrument I’m working with that day.
-From there, I try to break down whatever is on my list for the day!
+These change depending on how my voice feels that day.
+From there, I try to break down whatever is on my list.
 I tend to practice several times a day in shorter increments so I don’t learn tired muscle memory.

 Could you describe a pivotal moment in your musical development?